n8willis/opentype-shaping-documents/opentype-shaping-myanmar.md

 Any pre-base-reordering consonants must be moved to immediately before the base consonant.

-Myanmar does not use pre-base-reordering consonants, so this step will involve no work when processing `<mym2>` text.
-It is included here in order to maintain compatibility with the other Indic scripts.

-#### 4.5: Initial matras ####

-Any left-side dependent vowels (matras) that are at the start of a word must be tagged for potential substitution by the `init` feature of GSUB.

 ### 5: Applying all remaining substitution features from GSUB ###